richard-scryber/scryber.core/docs/document_pages.rst

 Page breaks
 -------------

-When using a section it will, by default, force a break in the pages using the before the component.
+When using a <section> it will, by default, force a break in the pages using the before the component, so that it flows nicely onto a new page and begins the new content from there. (the default style is page-break-before:always)

-This can can be stopped by applying the css attribute for page-break-before='avoid' value, and a page break can be applied to any element using the page-break-before (or page-break-after) attribute set to 'always'.
+This behaviour can can be stopped by applying the css attribute for 'page-break-before:avoid' value, and a page break can also be applied to any element using the style 'page-break-before:always' (or 'page-break-after:always').

-Margins, padding and depth should be preserved during the page break.
+Margins, padding, boarder and depth should be preserved during the page break.

 .. code-block:: html